ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 This Fritzing program is easy to use and it can export Gerber files that can be send to companies that print PCB's.
 You can also order a PCB with the Fritzing app itself.<br>
 [PCBWay](https://www.pcbway.com/) print 10 PCB's for $5.
 With +/-$25 shipping and custom charges this is very cheap.
 The PCB were received within a week after ordering and the quality was excellent.
 Just upload the Gerber files in the ZIP-file and pay the charges.<br>

-The PCB design .FZZ-file can be found in this repository or here:  [ESP32 PCB](https://github.com/ednieuw/NanoESP32PCB)
+The [PCB design .FZZ-file and Gerber files](PCB) can be found in the folder PCB in this repository or here:  [ESP32 PCB](https://github.com/ednieuw/NanoESP32PCB)

 The PCB can connect to a rotary encoder or three button membrane switch, a DS3231 RTC module or other I2C device, a DCF77-receiver module or other device that receives pulses and a LDR to measure light intensity to control the brightness of the LED-strip.